Your cart is currently empty!

 How can I communicate better with my child?

-This question is so important that the answers are everywhere in my book and in my Bitesize audio collectio, where you can hear me modelling conversations.
+Communication is so important in eating disorder treatment that the answers are everywhere in my book and in my Bitesize audio collection, where you can hear me modelling conversations.
 I also occasionally run an online workshop on the subject.

 Communication is how you will make your child feel safe and loved and make the treatment possible.
 Chapter 13 gives you the big principles of compassionate communication (or Nonviolent Communication (NVC)), and Chapter 14 applies them to the most common situations with your child.